joranquinten/webcolortool/README.md

 # WebColorTool

 WebColorTool is a tool for working with color codes on the web.
 It converts, displays and orders colors based on a provided collection.
+The primary aim of the grid is providing a visual reference to a color scheme.

 ## Installation